-Preliminary results indicate that abuse of the elderly occurs 25 times more often than officially reported, according to the New York State Elder Abuse Prevalence Study of November 16, 2010.
+Preliminary results indicate that abuse of seniors occurs 25 times more often than officially reported.

 Abuse occurs at a rate of 76 per 1,000 State residents - physical, psychological, financial.
 Abuse of non-financial mistreatment occurs at the rate of 46.2 per 1,000 State residents.

 The highest rate is major financial exploitation (theft of money or property; use of items without permission; impersonation to get access; force or deception to get items such as money, bankcards, accounts, powers of attorney) - 41 per 1,000 surveyed.

 The report compared "documented cases" (those referred to agencies like Adult Protective Services) which identified 11,432 victims in 2008; yielding a rate of 3.24 elder abuse victims per 1,000 seniors, against the much higher self-reported number in this study.